 The Disney Wonder and the Disney Magic are both the same basic design of ship.
-These means that the stateroom descriptions and categories are almost exactly the same for both of these Disney cruise ship.
+These means that the stateroom descriptions and categories are almost exactly the same for both the Disney Wonder and Magic.

-What are the different types of Disney Wonder and Magic Staterooms?
+What are the Different Types of Disney Wonder Staterooms?